CoderUnnita/web-scraping/README.md

-# Kamal hai
+# Web Scraping Project
-This project is made using Python.
+This project is made using Python (request module, beautiful soup 4, )

-Concepts like request module

-> Request - Package used to extract data from any url
+> Request - Package used to extract data from BBC News Website